kalidasya/sonar-erlang-plugin/README.md

 MISSING FEATURES to reach milestone 2:
 * publish it to the sonar dev community
 * refactor/optimize/clear

-* find other areas of improving
+Areas of improvement:
 	* anonym method counter
-	* complexity calulation
+	* use RefarctorErl for other metrics
+	* create new quantitative rules based on RefactorErl stuff